basant536/maincrafts-cloud-devops-internship/tasks/Task-02/README.md

 To containerize a web application using Docker and deploy the Docker container on an AWS EC2 cloud virtual machine.

+---

 ## 📝 Project Overview

-In this task, I created a simple web application and containerized it using Docker.
+In this task, I created a web application and containerized it using Docker.

-The Docker image was tested locally, pushed to Docker Hub, and then deployed on an AWS EC2 Ubuntu instance.
+The Docker image was tested locally, pushed to Docker Hub, and then deployed on an AWS EC2 Ubuntu Server instance.

 The application was successfully accessed through the EC2 public IPv4 address.

+---

 ## 🛠️ Technologies Used